mrmasterplan/EnvWatcher/README.txt

 This is EnvWatcher.
 ===================
-A project by Simon Heisterkamp (heisterkamp@nbi.dk)
+A project by Simon Heisterkamp.
+  Please send comments/suggestions/bugs to EnvWatcher@gmail.com)
+  ( Please also read the section below on reporting bugs. )

 Requirements
 ============